Dashboard Overview

 - Attempts: Checkpoint attempts for jobs in that queue.

-- Succeeded: The count of successful checkpoints.
+- Succeeded: The count of successful restores for jobs in the queue.

 ) will take you to the jobs view with a filter that only looks for failed jobs.